imjbmkz/Generate1mDummyRecords/README.md

 # Fake Data Generator

 This script generates a specified number of fake records and saves each record as a JSON file in a designated folder.
-It uses the `Faker` library to create realistic-looking data and `tqdm` to display a progress bar.
+It uses the `Faker` library to create realistic-looking data.

 ## Features